prometheus/alertmanager/README.md

       send_to: team-Y-pager

   # This route handles all alerts coming from a database service.
 If there's
-  # not team to handle it, it defaults to the DB team.
+  # no team to handle it, it defaults to the DB team.
   - match:
       service: database